Willesden Junction station: History

+Major accidents

+On 5 December 1910, a passenger train was in a rear-end collision with another at the station.
+Five people were killed and more than 40 were injured.
+The accident was due to a signaling error.
+In June 1936, one first-class passenger was killed and four other passengers were injured on the main line track just north of the station.
+An LMS passenger train heading to Watford was struck by a piece of equipment sticking out of the milk train heading to Euston.
 On 6 October 1986 at 17:00 a class 313 train collided with the rear of a stationary Bakerloo line train on the up line to the east of the station between the Scrubbs Lane overbridge and Kensal Green tunnel (the location was officially described as "Kensal Green").
 23 of 25 passengers were injured, all but one were discharged from hospital during the same evening.

-On 14 September 1990, a North London Line commuter train from Richmond was accidentally sent on to a dedicated freight line to Willesden Junction.
-A signal man had pulled the wrong lever sending the train onto the wrong line.
-The freight line was not electrified and the passenger train stopped almost immediately.
-No one was injured.

 The station today

 There are no platforms on the West Coast Main Line, which is separated from the low-level station by the approach road to Willesden Depot which lies immediately south-east of the station.

-The high-level (HL) station consists of an island platform rebuilt in 1956, with faces as platforms 4 and 5, which are roughly at the level of Old Oak Lane to the west of the station, serving the NLL and the West London Line; some trains on the latter reverse in a central turnback siding on the NLL to the east of the station, this opened in 2011.
+The high-level (HL) station consists of an island platform rebuilt in 1956, with faces as platforms 4 and 5, which are roughly at the level of Old Oak Lane to the west of the station, serving the NLL and the West London line (WLL); some trains on the latter reverse in a central turnback siding on the NLL to the east of the station, this opened in 2011.
 Both platforms have been extended across the DC line to accommodate 4-coach class 378 trains.
 The HL station previously had a third platform on the eastern side which was used by services to/from Earls Court.

 There is another turnback siding further east which was previously used; it was laid in the late 1990s to allow Royal Mail trains to reach the Royal Mail depot at Stonebridge Park.